ZcashFoundation/frost/book/src/zcash/ywallet-demo.md

 And then:

-- Paste the JSON public key package generate during key generation (it's a single line with a JSON object.
+- Paste the JSON public key package generate during key generation (it's a single line with a JSON object).
 - Type `2` for the number of participants.
 - Paste the identifier of the first participant, you can see it in the Secret Share printed during key generation.
 If you used trusted dealer key